hclimente/hclimente.github.io/_posts/2023-04-03-mendelian-randomization.md

 ## Relevance

-The instrument is _strongly_ associated wo the exposure.
+The instrument is _strongly_ associated with the exposure.
 When this assumption is violated, we say that the instrument is a weak instrument.
-It can be measured using (Cragg-Donald) F-statistic:
+The strength of this association can be measured using (Cragg-Donald) F-statistic:

 $$
 \left( \frac {n-m-1} {m} \right) \left( \frac {R^2} {1-R^2}\right)
 $$

 where $$n$$ is the number of samples, $$m$$ is the number of instruments, and $$R^2$$ is the instrument heritability.
-Conventionally, a instrument is considered _relevant_ when $$F > 10$$.
+Conventionally, an instrument is considered _relevant_ when $$F > 10$$.

 ## Independence

 The instrument is not associated to the outcome through a confounder, measured or not.
 Common violations include [assortative mating](https://mr-dictionary.mrcieu.ac.uk/term/assortative-mating/), [population structure](https://mr-dictionary.mrcieu.ac.uk/term/pop-strat/) and [dynastic effects](https://mr-dictionary.mrcieu.ac.uk/term/dynastic/).
-This can only be assessed for the potential confounders that have been measured or can be assessed, by measuring the respective associations between those and the instrument and outcome.
+This is critical and it can only be assessed for the potential confounders that have been measured or can be estimated, by measuring the respective associations between those and the instrument and outcome.

 ## Exclusion restriction